PCBL recently updated its By-Laws effective June 5, 2015. To see a copy of the approved By-Laws, please click here.

 All checks or demands for money and notes of the corporation shall be signed by such officer or officers as the board of directors may from time to time designate.

 The fiscal year of the corporation shall be the calendar year.
 The board of directors shall approve a budget, recommended by the treasurer, no later than the second regularly scheduled board of directors meeting after the annual meeting.

-Whenever, under the provision of the statutes or of the Articles of Incorporation or of these bylaws, notice is required to be given to any person, it may be given to such person either personally or by sending a copy thereof by first class mail, postage prepaid, charges prepaid, to the person’s address appearing on the books of the corporation or, in the case of the directors, supplied by director to the corporation for the purpose of notice.
+Whenever, under the provision of the statutes or of the Articles of Incorporation or of these bylaws, notice is required to be given to any person, it may be given to such person either personally, or by sending via e-mail, or by sending a copy thereof by first class mail, postage prepaid, charges prepaid, to the person’s address appearing on the books of the corporation or, in the case of the directors, supplied by director to the corporation for the purpose of notice.
 If the notice is sent by mail, it shall be deemed to have been given to the person entitled thereto when deposited in the United States mail.
 A notice of meeting shall specify the place, day and hour of the meeting and any other information required by the Pennsylvania Nonprofit Corporation Law of 1972 (or any successor Act or provisions).